-If you’re coming to Maui for the first time, many people choose to stay in the more populated, tourist-friendly areas of the island.
-However, if you’re thinking about returning to Maui, consider staying in another part of the island to better experience all areas of Maui!
+If you’re traveling to Maui for the first time, many people choose to stay in the more populated, tourist-friendly areas of the island.
+However, if you’re thinking about returning to The Valley Isle, consider staying in another part of the island to experience a new side of paradise.

 Where You Should Stay on Maui:

-Pros: Pay attention, nature lovers and surfers.
-If you like cool breezes, sprawling pastures, botanical gardens, high elevation views, and lush, tropical scenery, you and upcountry will totally hit it off.
-While you’ll find no major resorts or chain hotels in this region, you can choose from private cottage/condo rentals and B&Bs that focus on relaxation and privacy.
-Great local restaurants, shops, art galleries and a close proximity to great surfing, windsurfing, and the Road to Hana and Haleakala.
+Pros: For those looking for peace and serenity with botanical gardens, high elevation views and an artsy, country vibe, Upcountry Maui is right up your alley.
+Devoid of hotel chains and chain resorts, you can choose from private cottage/condo rentals and B&Bs that focus on relaxation and privacy.
+Great local restaurants, shops, art galleries and a close proximity to the Road to Hana and Haleakala, with beaches as little as 15 minutes away.

 Major Events: Haiku Ho’olaule’a & Flower Festival (April), Upcountry Fair (June), Rodeo & Paniolo Parade (July), Fall Harvest Festival (October), Maui Friday Town Parties (3rd Friday of every month in Makawao.)